-- If the find_net keyword in the if attribute causes NIM to successfully match a network definition to the client definition, the net_definition attribute is ignored. - For more information about the attributes you can specify when defining NIM clients, see Defining NIM Clients.
+- 1. If the find\net keyword in the if attribute causes NIM to successfully match a network definition to the client definition, the net\definition attribute is ignored. - For more information about the attributes you can specify when defining NIM clients, see "Defining NIM Clients" on page 258.